-The sub-project corridor is delineated according to two criteria: the RoW; which the Works and Services Department, Government of Sindh is legally entitled to, and the Corridor of Impact (CoI), i.e. the width of the corridor that will be impacted, directly or indirectly, by the proposed Project during the construction and operational phases.
+The sub-project corridor is delineated according to two criteria: The Right of Way (RoW); which the Works and Services Department, Government of Sindh is legally entitled to, and the Corridor of Impact (CoI), i.e. the width of the corridor that will be impacted, directly or indirectly, by the proposed Project during the construction (Rehabilitation) and operational phases.

-2.5.1 Right of Way
+2.5.1 Right of Way (RoW)

-The proposed sub-project corridor will have a well-defined RoW that will be the existing width of the roads (which is minimum 11.5 to maximum 31 ft as depicted in Table-2) as the proposed sub-project is rehabilitation or restoration.
+The proposed sub-project corridor will have a well-defined RoW that will be the existing width of the roads as the proposed sub-project involves Rehabilitation work.
 Major construction works will generally remain confined within the RoW.
 None of the public infrastructures and commercial activities exist within RoW.

-2.5.2 Corridor of Impact
+2.5.2 Corridor of Impact (Col)

-The Col was delineated as the area/extension in which the sub-project has a direct or indirect impact.
+The Corridor of Impact (CoI) was delineated as the area/extension in which the sub-project has a direct or indirect impact.
 Direct impacts of a project are defined as the relocation of houses, trees, private land, utilities and air & noise pollution impact on workers during construction.
 All direct impacts are confined to the RoW.
 Indirect impacts, caused by noise, dust emissions, campsites and borrow sites could be beyond the RoW.
-The direct Col of the surface water bodies will be confined within the RoW of the proposed sub-project and will be temporary only for the construction period.

-For the proposed sub-project no impacts have been envisaged pertaining to the relocation of houses, trees, private land, and utilities.
+The direct contact of the surface water bodies with the proposed sub-project will be temporary.
+This means that it will only occur during the construction period of the proposed sub-project.
+For the proposed sub-project, no risks have been envisaged pertaining to the relocation of houses, trees, private land, and utilities.
 The work is done on the existing platform/right of way.
 No additional land is needed.

-The indirect impacts have been evaluated at 200 meters/656 ft buffer zone of the proposed roads (100 meters/328 ft on each side from the center line).
+The indirect impacts have been evaluated at 200 meters/650 ft buffer zone of the proposed roads (100 meters/328 ft on each side from the center line of the road).